mdaffin/disconnected.systems/site/blog/bare-metal-assembly-on-the-teensy-3.1/index.md

 There are two main blocks to the linker script called `MEMORY` and `SECTIONS`.
 The `MEMORY` block tells the linker how the storage address space should be broken up.
-Typical microncontrollers have two main type os storage, flash (slower but non-volatile) and ram (faster but volatile).
+Typical microcontrollers have two main type os storage, flash (slower but non-volatile) and ram (faster but volatile).

-At a minimum you should define where the non-volitile (flash) and volitile (ram) storage blocks, which is what we do above.
-These values are defined in the datasheet of the chip, for the teensy 3.1 it is [this one](https://www.pjrc.com/teensy/K20P64M72SF1RM.pdf).
+At a minimum you should define where the non-volatile (flash) and volatile (ram) storage blocks, which is what we do above.
+You can find these values are defined in the datasheet of the chip, for the teensy 3.1 it is [this one](https://www.pjrc.com/teensy/K20P64M72SF1RM.pdf).
 For example, in our linker scripts we have split the storage address space into two parts, one for non-volatile `FLASH` storage and the other for volatile `RAM` storage.
 We tell the linker where these regions start, the `ORIGIN` and how long they are, the `LENGTH`.

-You can split these sections up as much as you like and in doing so can change the permissions for various different parts.
-For example, you can make a section for read only, non executable data to protect that section from being manuplated at runtime with the following.
+You can split these sections up as much as you like which allows different permissions for various parts.
+For example, you can make a section for read only, non executable data to protect that section from being manipulated at runtime with the following.

 ```
 MEMORY {